 |The attribute of DOM element, if the text is part of an attribute|

 |false||If the function returns false, DOM will not be updated|

-If defined, users can close In-Context overlay if they don’t want to translate.
+If defined, users can close the In-Context overlay if they don’t want to translate.
 Implement this feature on your side.
-It must change app’s language or redirect from translation environment to the production app, depending on the In-Context integration approach.
+Depending on the In-Context integration approach, it must change the app’s language or redirect from the translation environment to the production app.